-The City of Rlo de Janeiro had among its passengers some scores of Americans who were returning to their native cans who were returning to their native land after years of exile, and most notable among these was Consul Gen-eral Wildman, whose activity during the early stages of the Philippine trou-ble made him one of the most conspicu-ous figures in the Orient.
-At the very gate of the country in which honors and rewards awaited him he was swal-lowed by the merciless sea only to be dashed and heaten on the inhospitable dashed and beaten on the inhospitable rocks of a coast which bordered the country of his hopes and desires.
+The City of Rio de Janeiro had among its passengers some scores of Ameri-cans who were returning to their native land after years of exile, and most notable among these was Consul General Wildman, whose activity during the early stages of the Philippine trouble made him one of the most conspicu-ous figures in the Orient.
+At the very gate of the country in which honors and rewards awaited him he was swaland rewards awaited him he was swal-lowed by the merciless sea only to be dashed and beaten on the inhospitable rocks of a coast which bordered the country of his hopes and desires.
 There is infinite pathos in the manner of his taking off.

-San Francisco Chronicle,
+San Francisco Chronicle.

-Perhaps the disaster is not without ts reasonable lessons.
-If, for example, Its reasonable lessons.
+San Francisco Chronicle.
+Perhaps the disaster is not without its reasonable lessons.
 If, for example, a passenger life drill, like that which is in vogue in our public schools, had been in force on the Rlo things might have turned out better.
-If the passengers had been taught how to handle the falls of the boats at their davits, how to get at rafts and the use of life belts, more lives might have been saved.
-Panic possibly seized everybody on board at erzeg ev on board at last, moment but the discipline which training begets in children, and which enables them to march in an or-derly manner out of a burning school-house, if acquired by mature passengers through life drills on passenger ships might produce correspondingly good results in the case of disaster at sea.
+If the passengers had been taught how to handle the falls of the boats at their davits, how to get at rafts and the use of life beits, more lives might have been gaved.
+Panic possibly seized everybody on board at last moment, but the discipline which training begets in children, and which enables them to march in an or-derly manner out of a burning school-house, if acquired by mature passen-gers through U.S. Artile on passengers through life drills on passenger ships might produce correspondingly sups might produce correspondingly good results in the case of disaster at sea.
 Such drills would relieve the monotony of the voyage and thus serve a useful purpose, if they served no other.
-The suggestion is worth considering.
+The suggestion is worth consid-ering.
 Kansas City Star.
 The speedy disappearance beneath the waves of the City of Rio de Janeiro after it struck a rock outside of San Francisco harbor emphasizes the tremendous value of vessels with water-tight compartments.
-Had the ill-starred steamer been constructed on the mod-ern plan it is doubtful whether its injury would have caused the loss of a single life.
-The end came so soon that t was impossible to man the lifeboats and get the passengers into them. ocean vessel without watertight com-partments should think of carrying a large cargo of human souls.
+Had the ill-starred ern plan it is doubtful whether its in-jury would have caused the loss of a single life.
+The end came so soon that t was impossible to man the lifeboats and get the passengers into them.
+N7/ ocean vessel without watertight com-partments should think of carrying a large cargo of human souls.
 The ad-monition set forth in the wreck of the Rio de Janeiro is the necessity of every possible means of safety that can diminish the perils of the deep.